-The Byzantines continued to use the mysterious weapon for centuries, and not only in naval battles.
+The Byzantines continued to use the puzzling weapon for centuries, and its use was not limited to naval battles.

-The incendiary weapon was used in several ways on sea and land as well.
-It was used not only to burn siege towers, but it also served as an offensive weapon against enemy fortifications.
+The incendiary weapon was used in several ways on both sea and land.
+It was used not only to burn down siege towers but also against enemy fortifications.

-There was a hand-held version of the weapon called the cheirosiphon, something like an ancient version of a flamethrower.
+There was a hand-held version of the weapon called the cheirosiphon which was something like an ancient version of a flamethrower.

-Also, the Byzantines used to fill clay jars with Greek fire so they could hurl it at the enemy, much like grenades.
+Furthermore, the Byzantines used to fill clay jars with Greek fire so they could hurl it at the enemy much like grenades.

-Arabs, Bulgarians, Russians and other would-be invaders experienced the power of Greek fire through the centuries, making it an influential military invention.
+Arabs, Bulgarians, Russians, and other invaders experienced the power of Greek fire through the centuries, making it an influential military invention.

-From the 7th century until the Fall of Constantinople on May 29, 1453 the Byzantine weapon played an important role in protecting the Greek empire.
+From the 7th century until the Fall of Constantinople on May 29, 1453, this Byzantine weapon was significant in protecting the Greek empire.